• Skip to primary navigation

 I know how it goes.
 It's exciting to think about doing everything yourself, but then you just might not get around to it.

-If that's how you're feeling after reading this post, you can just buy this Gluten-Free Sourdough Starter and have it all done for you.
-Or, it would make a great back up to have in your pantry too!
+If that’s how you’re feeling after reading this post, you can just buy this Gluten-Free Sourdough Starter and have it all done for you.
+This would make a great backup to have in your pantry too!

 Meet Tiffany 250px